-Impromptu and Ice Breaker: 50 points each 100 total points Cultural Artifact Speech: 100 points Persuasive Speech: 200 points Informative Speech: 150 points Group Presentation: 250 points Speaker Evaluation Written Report: 100 points Attendance and Participation: 100 points
+Ice Breaker: 50 points Impromptu: 50 points Cultural Artifact Speech: 100 points Informative Speech: 150 points Civic Issues Speech: 250 points Speaker Evaluation Written Report: 100 points Group Presentation: 200 points Attendance and Participation: 100 points

-All speeches must be accompanied by an outline and a bibliography.
+Final three speeches must be accompanied by an outline and a bibliography.
 Failure to give the instructor an outline and bibliography on the day of the presentation will result in a reduction of one letter grade.
 The outline should be neatly typed.